FOREX-Yen surges to 4 1/2-month high as yuan slides further

 “The lower yuan fixing probably signifies greater risks to the Chinese economy than we know of, leading to risk-off trades,” said Jeremy Stretch, head of currency strategy at CIBC World Markets.
 “Its not surprising that the yen is gaining and we could see it rise further if stock markets continue to lose ground.”

-Global stock markets were deep in the red, rattled by the Chinese market, which plunged 7 percent at one point, leading to a nation-wide trading halt for the second time this week.
+Global stock markets were in the red, tracking the Chinese market, which plunged 7 percent at one point, leading to a nation-wide trading halt for the second time this week.

 Markets regained some stability after the offshore yuan erased early losses of up to 1 percent after suspected intervention by the authorities.

-Data released on Thursday showed Chinese foreign exchange reserves, the world’s largest, registered their biggest monthly decline on record amid rising foreign capital outflows.
-The reserves fell $512.66 billion in 2015 to $3.33 trillion, central bank data show.

-The softer-than-expected fixing in onshore trading led to speculation that the Chinese authorities are engineering a weaker yuan to support exports and help the economy.
+Nevertheless, the softer-than-expected fixing in onshore trading led to speculation that the Chinese authorities are engineering a weaker yuan to support exports.
 Surveys on economic activities in China so far this year indicate its economy is still slowing.

-“The Chinese yuan weakness onshore and more importantly, the PBoC allowing the yuan to reflect weakness in economic fundamentals, sends a more accurate signal on the state of the Chinese economy and a bigger threshold for the government to accept pain.
-The floor is getting lower,” said Sean Yokota, head of Asia strategy at SEB, a Nordic bank.
+“It’s been known that China’s economy is not in a good shape.
+What markets don’t like above all is that there is no telling what the Chinese central bank is trying to do on the yuan,” said Teppei Ino, currency analyst at Bank of Mitsubishi-Tokyo UFJ in Singapore.

 The uncertainty on China led traders to sell the Australian dollar, often used as a liquid proxy for China plays.

-The Aussie fell more than 1 percent to a two-month low of $0.6984, having shed more than three percent since the start of new year.
+The Aussie fell to a two-month low of $0.7025, having shed more than three percent since the start of new year.
+It was last trading 0.2 percent lower at $0.7056.

-The euro was up 0.8 percent against the dollar at $1.0864 , after investors saw a dovish slant in minutes of the Federal Reserve’s December meeting.
+The euro was flat against the dollar at $1.0778, having gained earlier after investors saw a dovish slant in minutes of the Federal Reserve’s December meeting.

 The minutes showed some policymakers expressing concerns inflation could get stuck at dangerously low levels, even though they decided to raise interest rates.